ronaldbosma/call-apim-backend-with-oauth/README.md

 - [postprovision-create-and-store-client-certificate.ps1](hooks/postprovision-create-and-store-client-certificate.ps1):
   This PowerShell script is executed after the infra resources are provisioned.
+  Currently, we can't create certificates for an app registration with Bicep.
-  It creates a self-signed client certificate for the client app registration in Entra ID and stores it securely in Azure Key Vault.
+  This script creates a self-signed client certificate for the client app registration in Entra ID and stores it securely in Azure Key Vault.
   If the client certificate already exists in Key Vault, it will not create a new one.
-  Currently, we can't create certificates for an app registration with Bicep.

 - [postprovision-create-and-store-client-secret.ps1](hooks/postprovision-create-and-store-client-secret.ps1):
   This PowerShell script is executed after the infra resources are provisioned.
+  Currently, we can't create secrets for an app registration with Bicep.
-  It creates a client secret for the client app registration in Entra ID and stores it securely in Azure Key Vault.
+  This script creates a client secret for the client app registration in Entra ID and stores it securely in Azure Key Vault.
   If the app registration already has a client secret, it will not create a new one.
-  Currently, we can't create secrets for an app registration with Bicep.

 - [postprovision-deploy-apis.ps1](hooks/postprovision-deploy-apis.ps1):
   This PowerShell script is executed after the infra resources are provisioned.